cataseven/Binance-Wallet-Integration-Home-Assistant/README.md

-# Binance Wallet and Price Integration for Home Assistant
+# Binance Wallet Balances and Price Tracking Integration for Home Assistant

-This integration allows you to add cryptocurrency prices and wallet balances from your Binance account to Home Assistant.
+This integration allows you to add cryptocurrency prices and your wallet balances from your Binance account to Home Assistant.

 ## Installation